SynthStrip: Skull-Stripping for Any Brain Image: Acknowledgments

 \section{Acknowledgments}

-The authors thank Douglas Greve, Lilla Z{\"o}llei, and David Salat for sharing FSM, infant, and ASL data.
-Support for this research was provided in part by the BRAIN Initiative Cell Census Network grant U01 MH117023, the National Institute for Biomedical Imaging and Bioengineering (P41 EB015896, R01 EB023281, R21 EB018907, R01 EB019956, P41 EB030006), the National Institute of Child Health and Human Development (K99 HD101553), the National Institute on Aging (R56 AG064027, R01 AG016495, R01 AG070988), the National Institute of Mental Health (RF1 MH121885, RF1 MH123195), the National Institute for Neurological Disorders and Stroke (R01 NS070963, R01 NS083534, R01 NS105820), and was made possible by the resources provided by Shared Instrumentation Grants S10 RR023401, S10 RR019307, and S10 RR023043.
-Additional support was provided by the NIH Blueprint for Neuroscience Research (U01 MH093765), part of the multi-institutional Human Connectome Project.
-Bruce Fischl has a financial interest in CorticoMetrics, a company whose medical pursuits focus on brain imaging and measurement technologies.
-These interests are reviewed and managed by Massachusetts General Hospital and Mass General Brigham in accordance with their conflict of interest policies.
+The authors thank Douglas Greve, Lilla Z{\"o}llei, and David Salat for sharing FSM, infant, and ASL data, respectively, and for providing a mechanism for distributing our reference dataset.
+Support for this research was provided in part by a BRAIN Initiative Cell Census Network grant [U01 MH117023], the National Institute of Biomedical Imaging and Bioengineering [P41 EB015896, R01 EB023281, R21 EB018907, R01 EB019956, P41 EB030006], the National Institute of Child Health and Human Development [K99 HD101553], the National Institute on Aging [R56 AG064027, R01 AG016495, R01 AG070988], the National Institute of Mental Health [RF1 MH121885, RF1 MH123195], the National Institute of Neurological Disorders and Stroke [R01 NS070963, R01 NS083534, R01 NS105820], and was made possible by the resources provided by Shared Instrumentation Grants [S10 RR023401, S10 RR019307, S10 RR023043].
+Additional support was provided by the NIH Blueprint for Neuroscience Research [U01 MH093765], part of the multi-institutional Human Connectome Project.
+Furthermore, this research project benefited from computational hardware generously provided by the Massachusetts Life Sciences Center (\url{https://www.masslifesciences.com}).
+Lastly, Bruce Fischl has a financial interest in CorticoMetrics, a company whose medical pursuits focus on brain imaging and measurement technologies.
+This interest is reviewed and managed by Massachusetts General Hospital and Mass General Brigham in accordance with their conflict of interest policies.

 {

 }